What is gestational diabetes?

 - 1 tablespoon of sugar, honey, or corn syrup

-- Hard candies, jellybeans or gumdrops (see food label for how many to consume)
+- Hard candies, jellybeans, or gumdrops (see food label for how many to consume)

 Wait 15 minutes and check your blood glucose again.
 If your glucose level is still low, eat or drink another 15 grams of glucose or carbohydrates.
 Check your blood glucose again after another 15 minutes.
-This is known as the 15-15 Rule that helps raise blood sugar levels when they are low.
+This is known as the 15-15 Rule which helps raise blood sugar levels when they are low.
 It is important to follow the steps in this rule.
 That way blood sugar levels increase gradually and you don’t end up with a high blood sugar after treating a low blood sugar.

 Can I still breastfeed my baby?

 Yes!
 Breastfeeding is healthy for you and your baby.
 It helps keep your blood glucose (sugar) in your target range after delivery and helps you lose the weight you gained during pregnancy.
 It also lowers the chance that you or your baby will develop diabetes later in life.
-Babies who are breast-fed also have a lower risk of being overweight or obese later in life.
+Babies who are breastfed also have a lower risk of being overweight or obese later in life.

 Should I participate in a pregnancy registry?